 By reading customer reviews, you can find out what people think of your products and see where you’re doing well and where you could do better.

-Social listening can be a part of monitoring social media and keeping track of mentions online, but it has a specific goal.
+Social listening can be a part of monitoring social media channels and keeping track of mentions online, but it has a specific goal.
 This plan tells you to look at the quality of your social media interactions with your audience.
 This can help you find out how people feel about your business.

 Review the information you have about your users and leads and see how it compares to your personas.
-From there, you can decide to make your brand’s image fit your actual target audience or change your strategy to attract more of your persona targets.
+From there, you can decide to make your brand’s image fit your actual target market or change your strategy to attract more of your persona targets.

 You can have a consultant do a brand audit or do it yourself.
 A brand audit is a review that determines where your brand stands in its market.
 It looks at your internal and external branding and how your customers feel about your business.